apisec-inc/documentation/docs/Reports.md

+`Reading time 5 min`

 The 'Reports' page of APIsec covers the trends, summary, and coverage.
 This section of the Project Dashboard contains brief stats of the current Project.
 It also has graphical representations of Project Stats.

 ### **6.1.
 Trends**
 The 'Email Report' button at the top right corner of the 'Trends' page allows you to receive PDF of Pentest, Developer, and compliance Report in the mail box.
-The reports are sent on the registered email address.
+The reports are sent to the registered email address.

-The "API Composition" Pie chart's each slice represents the API methods along with total number of requests.
+The "API Composition" Pie chart's each slice represents the API methods along with the total number of requests.

 The "Endpoints Trend" graph shows the trend of API Endpoints.
-The trend changes on the basis of increase/decrease in the number of Endpoints.
+The trend changes on the basis of an increase/decrease in the number of Endpoints.

 <img alt="APIsec Screenshot" src="https://user-images.githubusercontent.com/75529175/168322487-6b390603-2522-4383-8bc4-2afd0a05530b.png" />

-The "Coverage Breakdown" and "Playbooks Trend" are explained in the Chapter 4.2.4.
+The "Coverage Breakdown" and "Playbooks Trend" are explained in <a href="https://docs.apisec.ai/ProjectDashboard/#424-play-with-playbooks">Chapter 4.2.4</a>.

 <img alt="APIsec Screenshot" src="https://user-images.githubusercontent.com/75529175/168322496-2e79aabb-8dca-4b4c-8c40-72e1e02e8c48.png" />